thefrontiergroup/frontier_generators/README.md

 Use the Frontier Generators on the [Frontier Template](https://github.com/thefrontiergroup/rails-template) to quickly spin up CRUD interfaces.

+## Installing

+Add the following to the development group in your Gemfile:

+`gem 'frontier_generators', github: "git@github.com:thefrontiergroup/frontier_generators.git"`

+## Basic Usage

 You can create a YAML specification of your entities that you can pass directly to any of the generators.
 EG:

 ```